lorenzo-stoakes/linux-vm-notes/sections/process.md

 * `unsigned long stack_vm` - Number of pages of _private_ stack memory mapped by the process (may not yet be faulted in.)

-* `unsigned long def_flags` - A bit field which can contain only the `VM_LOCKED` and `VM_LOCKONFAULT` flags.
+* `unsigned long def_flags` - A bit field specifying default VMA flags which can contain only the `VM_LOCKED` and `VM_LOCKONFAULT` flags.
 If one or both are set, then all VMA flags will default to having these set.
 The former ensures mappings are not evictable (i.e. swapped out), and by necessary pre-faulted in, the latter allows the pages to be faulted in as normal, but locked once they are.

 * `unsigned long start_code, end_code, start_data, end_data` - The start address
   and exclusive end of the code and data sections of the process, i.e. `start_*`